rzuccolo/rz-classical-vehicle-detection/writeup_classical-vehicle-detection.md

 Code lines (239-423) in `main.py`.

-Now that we have a trained classifier, we got implement a way to search for objects on the image.
-We are going to split the images in subsets of images (windows), extract the same features as described above (binning, color histogram, HOG) and feed into the classifier for prediction.
+Now that we have a trained classifier, we got to implement a way to search for objects on the image.
+We are going to split the images into subsets of images (windows), extract the same features as described above (binning, color histogram, HOG) and feed into the classifier for prediction.

-Ideally, we need to cut the the image subset close to the contour of the object, so the "signature" would be easily detected by the classifier.
+Ideally, we need to cut the image subset close to the contour of the object, so the "signature" would be easily detected by the classifier.
 But we don't know the size of the object that will show up on the image, so we need to search it in multiple scale windows.
-Here we need to be careful, because it can easily lead to excessive large number of windows to search on each image, which ultimately will make the pipeline inefficient and running slow.
+Here we need to be careful because it can easily lead to an excessively large number of windows to search for each image, which ultimately will make the pipeline inefficient and running slow.

-First thing, I ignored the upper half of the image because we don't expect vehicle to show up in there, that is beyond the road horizon.
+First thing, I ignored the upper half of the image because we don't expect a vehicle to show up in there, that is beyond the road horizon.
 Then, I watched roads video streams to get a sense of object size along the depth perspective, so I could better define the size of windows and the region of interest.

 In the end, I decided to use four (4) windows sizes, with a 75% overlap, searching within specific regions of interest as shown in the images below.
-With more experimentation, it could be further improved, but over all I am searching a total of 12+34+56+60=162 windows per frame.
-Here are the windows characteristics:
+With more experimentation, it could be further improved, but overall I am searching a total of 12+34+56+60=162 windows per frame.
+Here are the characteristics of the windows:

 ```
 # Window 1